Akuli/git-guide/getting-started.md

 The `cd` command doesn't output anything.

 As you can see by the `cd` command, `git clone` created a new folder.
-This folder is a clone of the GitHub repo, and that's where your code will be.
+I will refer to it as "the cloned repo".
-If you accidentally cloned it to the wrong place, just move it like you would move any other folder.
+It's just like any other folder; for example, if you accidentally cloned to the wrong place, just move the folder.
+We will later run commands that sync the contents of the cloned repo with GitHub, and therefore your code should go into the cloned repo folder.

 At first, only the LICENSE and the README are in the cloned repo: